Opinion | Why Tucker Carlson is boosting NFL reporter Michele Tafoya’s views on race

 What’s being obscured here is the true nature of the disagreement.
 Goldberg and many others disagree with Tafoya and Carlson about the amount of racial progress we’ve made, the cause and true nature of lingering disparities, how much work remains, and how to do that work.

-Tafoya gestured at this, telling Carlson that we should appreciate “the progress we’ve made in this country," rather than “looking in the rear view mirror.”
+Tafoya gestured at this, telling Carlson that we should appreciate “the progress that we’ve made in this country,” rather than “looking in the rear-view mirror.”

 Tafoya and Carlson are of course entitled to their opinion, even if it rests on a sanitized vision of our past.
 Where they stray into sleazy bad-faith rhetorical hustling is by insisting those who disagree with them are the ones who insist “skin color” should “matter," that Tafoya and Carlson represent the only truly race-neutral position.